 The most common injuries differ from one industry to the next.
-Obviously, the top 10 injuries in a machine shop will differ from those of an office environment.
+Obviously, the top 10 injuries in a machine shop will differ from those in an office environment.
 Usually, the injuries fall into one of these categories.

-1. Over-Exertion Injuries – The number one cause for workers’ compensation injuries is the overexertion of employee’s bodies.
+1. Over-Exertion Injuries – The number one cause for workers’ compensation injuries is the overexertion of employees’ bodies.
 These injuries occur from heavy or excessive lifting, pulling, carrying, throwing, or pushing.
 Many jobs require such work.
 Even smaller tasks such as carrying copy paper in an office can cause back, leg, shoulder, and other strain injuries.
 Don’t be the hero – feel comfortable asking for help if something is too heavy for you to move or lift.

 2. Slipping/Tripping – Many workplace accidents occur when employees trip over something or slip-on materials left unattended.
 Even bad weather can instigate this type of injury for workers.
 Attention to what is going on around them is required of employees.
 Employers should have safety guidelines to ensure spills are promptly cleaned and no debris is present which can be dangerous.